editordoo/mix-auth/readme.md

 ```
 php artisan vendor:publish --provider="Bnabriss\MixAuth\MixAuthProvider"
 ```
-so we encourage you to read [config file](https://github.com/bnabriss/mix-auth/blob/master/config/debugbar.php) and learn more about customization
+so we encourage you to read [config file](https://github.com/bnabriss/mix-auth/blob/master/config/mix-auth.php) and learn more about customization
 After you customize you config you should migrate your database to add tokens table to your database using migration command
 ```
 php artisan migrate
 ```
 > Note that migration depends on some configuration in config file, so we encourage you to re-migrate database after you make changes in the config file.

-The models that use this auth should use the `HasMixAuth.php` trait in your model to add some helpful methods in your class
+The models that use this auth should use the `HasMixAuth.php` trai in your model to add some helpful methods in your class
 ```
 namespace App;